-As of December 31, 2021, the Company had 22,850,947 outstanding shares of its Common Stock trading at approximately \$0.051.
-As of the same date, the Company also had 6,252,954 outstanding Series D warrants exercisable for shares of Common Stock at \$1.60 per share.
+As of December 31, 2022, the Company had 22,941,357 outstanding shares of its Common Stock trading at approximately \$0.045.
+As of the same date, the Company also had 6,250,000 outstanding Series D warrants exercisable for shares of Common Stock at \$1.60 per share.
 These Series D warrants do not have a cashless exercise feature.
 The Company anticipates that the warrants may be increasingly exercised anytime the per share price of the Company's Common Stock is greater than \$1.60 per share.
 Exercise of these Series D warrants may result in immediate and potentially substantial dilution to current holders of the Company's Common Stock.
-At December 31, 2021, there were 87,456 Series B warrants exercisable at \$0.11 that do not have a cashless exercise feature.
-In addition, the Company has 689,159 outstanding Series H warrants with a per share exercise price of \$7.00 held by an investment bank and its affiliates.
+In addition, the Company has 413,512 outstanding Series H warrants with a per share exercise price of \$7.00 held by an investment bank and its affiliates.
 These \$7.00 Series H warrants include a cashless exercise feature.
 Current and future shareholders may suffer dilution of their investment and equity ownership if any of the warrant holders elect to exercise their warrants.

 Beginning on February 9, 2015, in accordance with Section 1145 of the United States Bankruptcy Code and in accordance with the Company's court-approved Plan of Reorganization, the Company announced that it would allow for partial redemption of up to 1% per month of the outstanding Series D warrants to provide for the court specified redemption mechanism for warrants not exercised timely by the original holder or their estates.
 On October 7, 2016, the Company announced that the 1% redemptions which were formerly priced on a calendar month schedule would subsequently be initiated and priced on a random date schedule after the prior 1% redemption is complete to prevent potential third-party manipulation of share prices during the pricing period at month-end.
 Company designees that apply during the redemption period must pay 10 cents per warrant to redeem the warrants and then exercise the Series D warrant to purchase a share of the Company's Common Stock at a maximum of one-half of the closing bid price on the day preceding the 1% partial redemption.
 The 1% partial redemption may continue to be periodically recalculated and repeated according to the court formula until such unexercised warrants are exhausted, or the partial redemption is otherwise suspended or truncated by the Company.
 Existing shareholders may suffer dilution if any warrants are exercised as a result of the Company's partial redemption offering.
-There were no warrant redemptions in 2021 or 2020.
+There were no warrant redemptions in 2022 or 2021.

-We operate in a turbulent market populated by businesses that are highly volatile.
+We have operated in a turbulent market populated by businesses that are highly volatile.

 The U.S. market for cannabis products is highly volatile.
-While several of our investments are in cannabis-related entities and we believe that it is an exciting and growing market, many companies involved in cannabis products and services used to be involved in illegal activities, some still are, and many of them operate in unconventional ways.
+While several of our investments were in cannabis-related entities and we believe that it has been an exciting and growing market, many companies involved in cannabis products and services used to be involved in illegal activities, some still are, and many of them operate in unconventional ways.
 Some of these differences which represent challenges to us include not keeping appropriate financial records, inexperience with business contracts, not having access to customary business banking or brokerage relationships, not having quality manufacturing relationships, and not having customary distribution arrangements.
-Any one of these challenges, if not managed well, could materially adversely impact our business.
+Any one of these challenges, if questioned and not managed well, could materially adversely impact our business.
 To date, some of our investments in cannabis-related businesses have not turned out well.